 By far it is one of the most popular plans that Aetna offers.
-It has competitive rates, and the most you can pay under this is $183 as long as you only work with hospitals or doctors that accept Medicare.
+It has competitive rates, and the most you can pay under this is $203 as long as you only work with hospitals or doctors that accept Medicare.
 Many agree that the plan offers excellent value for the premium dollar.

 Aetna Medicare Supplement Plan N

 This is an ideal option.
 It comes with a copay clause when you visit a doctor which ranges from $0-$20.
 The most beneficiaries get to pay when seeing a doctor is $20.

-Essential Details to Know about Aetna Medigap Plans
+Essential Details To Know about Aetna Medigap Plans

 If you enroll for Aetna Medigap Plans, you pay monthly premiums in addition to the ones that you pay for Medicare.
 Beneficiaries can only use the benefits of the services that are under the Medicare plan.

 Regardless of the Aetna Medigap Plans you opt to pick, you will receive a 12-month rate guarantee, 30 days free look period, freedom to choose doctors, guaranteed renewable for life, household discount, portable coverage, and fitness discount program.

 Examples of these include losing insurance because of moving away from the provider’s service area or losing coverage from an employer, the government, or union among many others.